how-to-firebase/full-stack-firebase/README.md

 Firebase is framework-agnostic... but good luck writing a modern web application without some sort of templating framework.

-I'll reference the [Firebase Docs](https://firebase.google.com/docs/) quite a bit throughout.
-I will not be trying to duplicate them.
+We'll reference the [Firebase Docs](https://firebase.google.com/docs/) quite a bit throughout.
+We will try to duplicate them.

-Firebase is constantly changing.
+Firebase changes.
+A lot.
 The docs are canonical.
 Use them.
-I'll do my best to update this content, but staying 100% current would be a full-time job.
+We'll do our best to update this content, but staying 100% current would be a full-time job.

 Have you found an error or a bug?
-Don't hesitate to [file an issue ](https://github.com/how-to-firebase/full-stack-firebase/issues) or make pull requests.
+Don't hesitate to [file an issue ](https://github.com/how-to-firebase/full-stack-firebase/issues) or make pull requests 💕